 5. sphinx.
 Place the elbows under the shoulders, keeping the legs relaxed.
-Head may be kept in a neutral position, fall forward, or rest on a block.
+The Head may be kept in a neutral position, fall forward, or rest on a block.

 5(a). seal.
 Transitioning from Sphinx, fully extend the arms, moving the hands toward the body any amount that allows for an appropriate amount of sensation to the lumbar spine.
 Hands may turn in or out.

 8. dragonfly side body.
-Take the legs wide and let the right arm rest on the ground or elbow up on a prop, supporting the head, as shown, with the left arm draping overhead to invite sensation along the left side of the trunk.
+Take the legs wide and let the right armrest on the ground or elbow up on a prop, supporting the head, as shown, with the left arm draping overhead to invite sensation along the left side of the trunk.
 Repeat on the left side.

-10. 1/2 stirrup on bolster.
+10. 1/2 stirrup on the bolster.
 Place a bolster under the sacrum and draw the right leg in, holding the outside of the foot as shown, or catching hold of the knee.
 Allow the left leg to be fully relaxed.
 Repeat left side. (this can be an alternative to dragon pose, as it targets the groin of the leg drawn in, and can stimulate the hip flexor of the extended leg)

 11. psoas release.
 Extend one leg (as shown), or both legs at the same time.
 This will create a spinal extension and a lengthening to the front line of the body.
-This can be done in conjunction with 1/2 stirrup, or as a stand alone pose.
+This can be done in conjunction with 1/2 stirrup, or as a stand-alone pose.

 Photos by Cindy Giovagnoli

 Disclaimer: Not all yoga poses are suitable for all persons.
 Always consult your health care provider and obtain full medical clearance before practicing yoga or any other exercise program.
-The information provided in this blog is strictly for reference only and is not in any manner a substitute for medical advice or direct guidance of a qualified yoga instructor.
+The information provided in this blog is strictly for reference only and is not in any manner a substitute for the medical advice or direct guidance of a qualified yoga instructor.